 Wildfires, and the associated costs, are increasing in the western United States, but few studies have taken a hard look at the costs and benefits of fuel treatments.
 Using the Upper Mokelumne River Watershed as a representative case, the Sierra Nevada Conservancy, The Nature Conservancy, the U.S. Forest Service, and a diverse set of other stakeholders sought to answer the following question: Does it make economic sense to increase investment in proactive forest management to reduce the risk of large, damaging wildfires?

-Mokelumne Watershed Avoided Cost Analysis – now available.
+Mokelumne Watershed Avoided Cost Analysis

 The Mokelumne Watershed (in purple) was the focus of this study, and connects to East Bay water users (in blue) via a water pipeline.

 Using state-of-the-art models for fire, vegetation and post-fire erosion, we analyzed the potential impacts of a landscape-scale fuel treatments program in the upper Mokelumne watershed.
 In addition, we examined who would benefit the most from investing in fuel treatments and reducing the risk of high-intensity wildfires.
 Our findings can help inform forest management not only in the Mokelumne watershed, but also in similar watersheds throughout the Sierra Nevada and the western United States.

 These maps from the study indicate the change in wildfire perimeter and intensity when fuel treatments are applied:

 - Process of the Analysis and Scenario Development